 - Don’t engage in texting or email during meetings, conversations, dinner, etc. You remove yourself from the conversation and it just looks rude.
 Let the party you’re with know you’re going to use it before you do.
 A simple, “I’m going to take this information down while we talk, is that alright?” is the most polite way to engage in using your device.

-Be prepared and polite for questions about your device from strangers.
+- Be prepared and polite for questions about your device from strangers.
 Technology is advancing rapidly and therefore there is more interest.
-People may be considering taking the leap to purchase a PDA or they may want to up grade.
-Your using one so your opinion counts.
+People may be considering taking the leap to purchase the same type of phone or they may want to up grade.
+You’re using one so your opinion counts.
 Don‘t get all in a huff if someone inquires, just answer politely.

-Opt for plain ol’ note taking during meetings so that you don’t offend.
-Your open laptop creates a barrier between you and your coworkers and they’ll be distracted wondering if you are surfing the net, in a chat room or worse, playing a game.
+- Opt for plain ol’ note taking during meetings so that you don’t offend.
+Your open laptop creates a barrier between you and your coworkers and they’ll be distracted wondering if you are surfing the net, playing a game, or worse, updating your social media page.